siteservices/libui.sh/share/doc/libui-dictionary-utility-mod.md

-# Dictionary of Libui Utility Mod Commands
+# Dictionary of Libui Libui Mod Commands

-Note: The libuiUtility mod is designed to support the libui application and is not intended for general use.
+Note: The libuiLibui mod is designed to support the libui application and is not intended for general use.

 ## Libui Mod